Your Own Domain

 Shorter is better.
 Preferably 15 characters or less.

 Spell words correctly and try not to make up words or use words that are difficult to spell.
+While it can be clever to make things up, your customers may not be able to think of, or remember it.

 Having your own domain can be as simple and inexpensive or as large and expensive as you like.
 You can typically use the name and re-direct it to your current shop.
 Unless your brand already has a reliable following, it is best not to plan to replace your marketplace shop like Etsy or Amazon, that already has traffic.
 While a great addition, having your own domain does not mean that people will simply be drawn to it.

 A word about extensions …there are so many now, and so many of them are cool like “dot shop” and “dot fun”, the problem with these is that someone can still take your dot com.
 Also some sites might not recognize them as true web addresses.
-I had .fun for a while and it was cool… but not really worth keeping and I’ve had trouble using email from that domain as a log-in.
+I had dot fun for a while and it was cool… but not really worth keeping active and I’ve had trouble using email from that domain as a log-in.
 Choose the one that suits you and your business and if you’re going to go for .somethingfun …consider getting the same .com!

 Resources